GoogleChrome/web.dev/src/site/content/en/blog/centering-in-css/index.md

 **Great for** both macro and micro layouts.

-{% Aside "key-term" %} Macro layouts are like states or territories of a country, very high level, large coverage zones.
+{% Aside "key-term" %} **Macro layouts** are like states or territories of a
+  country: very high-level, large coverage zones.
 The zones created by macro layouts tend to contain more layouts.
 The less surface the layout covers, the less of a macro layout it becomes.
 As a layout covers less surface area or contains less layouts, it becomes more of a micro layout. {% endAside %}